DanielJshn/iSafeAPI/README.md

 Here is a link to a postman collection with the API endpoints: [Postman collection](https://drive.google.com/file/d/1SwA90HSGaPAYAtFPrSSgw3JaY2MKbChJ/view?usp=sharing)

+The API and the database are deployed on Azure

 ## Technologies
 - **.Net** - framework for the web application
 - **Asp.Net MVC** - for the web API